briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

-    4. _(4)_ The image is disseminated by a law enforcement officer, or a corrections officer or guard in a detention facility, acting within the scope of the person’s official duties.
+    4. _(4)_ The image is disseminated by a law enforcement officer, or a corrections officer or guard in a detention facility, acting within the scope of the person's official duties.

     5. _(5)_ The image is disseminated for another lawful public purpose;